ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ### Barcode

+#### Payload (CWT) Compression

-To lower size and to improve speed and reliability in the reading process of the HCERT, the CWT SHALL be compressed using ZLIB ([RFC 1950](https://tools.ietf.org/html/rfc1950)) and the Deflate compression mechanism in the format defined in ([RFC 1951](https://tools.ietf.org/html/rfc1951)).
+To lower size and to improve speed and reliability in the reading process of the HCERT, the CWT MAY be compressed.
+The compression algorithm used shall be detected at runtime (e.g. by interrogating the file header).
+If no particular constraints are present, the recommended compression mechanism is ZLIB ([RFC 1950](https://tools.ietf.org/html/rfc1950)) and the corresponding deflate compression mechanism as per ([RFC 1951](https://tools.ietf.org/html/rfc1951)).

-Verifiers MUST check of the presence of a valid ZLIB/Deflate header (0x78, 0xDA) - or proceed without this step when absent.
+Verifiers MUST check of the presence of a valid compression header.
+The recommended ZLIB/Deflate header begins with the bytes (0x78, 0xDA).
+If no compression signature bytes are detected, the implementation SHALL assume an uncompressed format.

-In order to better handle legacy equipment designed to operate on ASCII payloads, the compressed CWT is encoded as ASCII using [Base45](https://datatracker.ietf.org/doc/draft-faltstrom-base45) before encoded into a barcode.
+In order to better handle legacy equipment designed to operate on ASCII payloads, the compressed CWT is encoded as ASCII using [Base45](https://datatracker.ietf.org/doc/draft-faltstrom-base45) before being encoded into a 2D barcode.

-Two barcode formats are supported; AZTEC (preferred) and QR (secondary).
+The QR format SHALL be used for 2D barcode generation.

-In order for readers to be able to detect optical payload content type, the base45 encoded data per this specification SHALL be prefixed by the string "HC1".
+In order for readers to be able to detect optical payload content type, the base45 encoded data (as per this specification) SHALL be prefixed by the string "HC1".

-#### AZTEC 2D Barcode

-To optically represent the HCERT using a compact machine-readable format the Aztec 2D Barcode (ISO/IEC 24778:2008) SHOULD be used.

-When generating the optical code with Aztec, an error correction rate of 23% is RECOMMENDED.
-The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 65 mm.

 #### QR 2D Barcode

-Alternatively a QR barcode may be used.
 An error correction rate of ‘Q’ (around 25%) RECOMMENDED.
 The Alphanumeric (Mode 2/QR Code symbols 0010) MUST be used in conjunction with Base45.

 The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size for at least 35 mm; and when used on an optical screen with at least 4 pixels per timing cell. (recommended and max size to be confirmed).